SamDel/ChromeCast-Desktop-Audio-Streamer/README.md

 - Support multiple stream formats (for bandwidth reasons).
 Now it's only possible to change the stream format/quality by changing the settings of your sound device.

-# Known issues

-- Streaming to the device is in WAV format.
-A WAV file has a maximum length of 4Gb.
-After 4Gb has been sent to the device the stream has to be reloaded, otherwise the device stops playing.
-This causes a gap of a couple of seconds every couple of hours.
-E.g. when streaming in 48k this is every 3 hours and 6 minutes.

 # Dependencies

 - Really Simple Service Discovery Protocol - https://github.com/Yortw/RSSDP